Principal Investigator

 Justin Lin

-Justin Lin is a junior at San Marino High School.
+Justin Lin is a senior at San Marino High School.
 He is currently a student research volunteer in the Angiogenesis and Brain Development Laboratory at HMRI.
 In the future, Justin would like to pursue a career in the medical field practicing internal medicine.

 Apart from science and medicine, Justin enjoys playing tennis, hanging out with friends, and going on campouts with his boy scout troop.